jaimetur/PhotoMigrator/help/2-arguments-description-short.md

 ---
 ## ⚙️ General Options
-Following general arguments have different purposses depending on the Execution Mode.
+Following general arguments have different purposes depending on the Execution Mode.

 | Argument                                          | Description                                                    |
 |---------------------------------------------------|----------------------------------------------------------------|